 Megafauna are large animals that roamed the Earth during the Pleistocene, 2.5 million to 11,700 years ago.

-In Australia, Megafauna included the huge wombat-shaped Diprotodon and giant goanna Megalania.
-European Megafauna included Woolly Rhinoceroses, Mammoths, Cave Lions and Cave Bears.
-In North American, Megafauna included Giant Ground Sloths and Sabre-toothed Tigers, and African Megafauna included elephants, giraffes, rhinoceroses and hippopotamuses.
-Africa's Megafauna is all that remains around today.
+In Australia, megafauna included the huge wombat-shaped Diprotodon and giant goanna Megalania.
+European megafauna included Woolly Rhinoceroses, Mammoths, Cave Lions and Cave Bears.
+In North American, megafauna included Giant Ground Sloths and Sabre-toothed Tigers, and African megafauna included elephants, giraffes, rhinoceroses and hippopotamuses.